Stage 8: A finish to remember

 Once again, we offer many thanks to our California affiliates and their amazing volunteers who supported the work of CSC and Breakaway from Cancer from Lake Tahoe to Thousand Oaks.
 We couldn’t have done it without you!
 And even greater thanks to the cancer survivors, caregivers and advocates who introduced themselves along the way – CSC, Amgen and all of the BFC partners are motivated by your stories of strength and will continue to work together to ensure that no one has to face cancer alone!

-This entry was posted in Breakaway from Cancer
+This entry was posted in CSC Events

 .
 Bookmark the permalink